KenKundert/nestedtext/README.rst

         value: 3.14
         valid: yes

-Finally, you can uses both methods together.
+Finally, you can use both methods together.
 Any normally unsupported type that is not contained in *renderers* is handled by *default*.